zeyywqq09/my-keeb/README.md

 # my-keeb ⌨️

 ## What am I doing?
 I am designing and building my own custom 65% ANSI mechanical keyboard.
-I started by creating the key layout and generating a DXF switch plate that can later be manufactured using laser cutting.
+I started by creating the key layout and designing a switch plate for laser cutting.

 ## Why am I doing it?
 I chose this project because I am interested in engineering, electronics, and product design.
 A mechanical keyboard combines all of these areas in one project.